-With the experience of being a startup we always knew that the number one reason for failing projects is running out of funds.
-In the startup lingo, it is called the valley of death (the period of time from the launch of a project until you break even) and we were lucky enough to have mentors, who knew that and were able to plant it in our newly-developed entrepreneurial mind.
+With the experience of being a startup, we always knew that the number one reason for failing projects is running out of funds.
+In the startup lingo, it is called the valley of death (the period from the launch of a project until you break even) and we were lucky enough to have mentors, who knew that and were able to plant it in our newly-developed entrepreneurial mind.

 This decision paid off – because we gained valuable time into validating the market and hearing the needs of various stakeholders that we interacted – at an international level.

-EU is a safe bet for us in the sense that the homogenized market conditions among the EU member states, offers us a potential for a more efficient replication of the model we are demonstrating in Spain and the expansion of our commercial activities to other EU markets.
+EU is a safe bet for us in the sense that the homogenized market conditions among the EU member states, offers us a potential for more efficient replication of the model we are demonstrating in Spain and the expansion of our commercial activities to other EU markets.

-However, UK is still an interesting market for us and offers some market conditions which we see fit to our development strategy.
+However, the UK is still an attractive market for us and offers some market conditions which we see fit to our development strategy.
 For example, UK has one of the mature market conditions for the operation of aggregators (a very important market player for the energy transition), who have a critical need for accessing accurate distributed data to coordinate multi-agent operations.

 At the same time, as in so many energy markets at the moment, we see a strong trend of energy community movement in the UK.
 And the way we see it, this movement will not be affected by any populist agenda or anyone who is trying to devalue scientific evidence – on the contrary, it might accelerate it.

 We still have a two-token model (one token and one coin to be accurate) and we recently published our Token Paper, which explains their utility, their dynamics and their relationship in more detail.
-In few words, we have created Pyloncoin (PYLNC) which is used as a method of certifying high specifications energy data and their settlement within the neutral database of Pylon Network.
+In a few words, we have created Pyloncoin (PYLNC) which is used as a method of certifying high specifications energy data and their settlement within the neutral database of Pylon Network.
 PYLNC can also be used for the payment of the exchanged services themselves (optional).
-It should also be noted, that PYLNC has a pre-determined set of rules regarding increase in the total supply of PYLNC, as well as the distribution of the newly “mined” PYLNC, over the next 16 years.
+It should also be noted, that PYLNC has a pre-determined set of rules regarding the increase in the total supply of PYLNC, as well as the distribution of the newly “mined” PYLNC, over the next 16 years.